-- 5.38 Bockenfield Airfield has grown over the years and planning permissions have been given granted over the years which have gradually resulted in an intensification of use and an increase in operating hours.
-Further expansion and intensification of use of the airfield risks causing an increasingly negative impact on surrounding businesses and quality of life for residents, due to noise impacts. - 5.39 Similarly, the Bywell Shoot has grown over the years and now has national and international competition days at weekends, as well as clay pigeon shooting and tuition sessions. - 5.40 The Northumberland Zoo attracts a significant number of visitors to the area as do other tourist/visitor attractions such as the Burgham Park Golf and Leisure Club, Felmoor Park, Bockenfield Holiday Park, Eshott Hall, the Northumberland Arms and the popular walking route of St. Oswald's Way.
+- 5.38 Bockenfield Airfield has grown over the years and planning permissions have been granted over the years which have gradually resulted in an intensification of use and an increase in operating hours.
+Further expansion and intensification of use of the airfield risks causing an increasingly negative impact on surrounding businesses and quality of life for residents, due to noise impacts. - 5.39 Similarly, the Bywell Shoot has grown over the years and now has national and international competition days at weekends, as well as clay pigeon shooting and tuition sessions. - 5.40 The Northumberland Zoo attracts a significant number of visitors to the area as do other tourist/visitor attractions such as the Burgham Park Golf and Leisure Club, Felmoor

+Park, Bockenfield Holiday Park, Eshott Hall, the Northumberland Arms and the popular walking route of St. Oswald's Way.
 The Woodland Burial Site is an important local business which is also a community facility.
 In addition to these businesses, there are a number of farms and a high number of people with small businesses working from home.
-These differing uses and businesses are not always compatible, and this has, over the years caused some concerns locally. - 5.41 This policy therefore seeks to ensure that when planning applications are submitted for new business developments, or expansions to existing businesses, a thorough assessment is made of amenity impacts (in particular, noise) on residents and other businesses in the Neighbourhood Area.
-It seeks to ensure that particular consideration is given to potential cumulative impacts of business uses in the area.

-5.42 The community would like to work more closely with businesses, and there is a recognition that some businesses also provide a community benefit.
+These differing uses and businesses are not always compatible, and this has, over the years caused some concerns locally.

+- 5.41 This policy therefore seeks to ensure that when planning applications are submitted for new business developments, or expansions to existing businesses, a thorough assessment is made of amenity impacts (in particular, noise) on residents and other businesses in the Neighbourhood Area. - 5.42 The community would like to work more closely with businesses, and there is a recognition that some businesses also provide a community benefit.
 For example, a business that provides local services such as the Northumberland Arms; some of the holiday parks and the golf club also provide facilities that are used by the community as well as visitors.
 It is not always easy to separate business uses from community uses, so the policy seeks to support new businesses, but particularly welcomes those that will provide a community benefit as well.